utkarsh2102/utkarsh2102.org/content/posts/foss-in-aug-25.md

 Whilst I didn't get a chance to do much, here's still a few things that I worked on:

 - Helped Anshul with Golang 1.25 packaging and upload.
-- Assited Anshul in fixing Golang bugs in the stable release via a -pu.
+- Assisted Anshul in fixing Golang bugs in the stable release via a -pu.
 - Mentoring for newcomers.
 - Moderation of -project mailing list.